-Viewers are the number of people who viewed pages on your site.
-Each page Sally or John visits counts as one unique viewer using the example above.
-If either of them visited the same page twice, it’d still only count a single viewer, but it’d result in multiple views.
+Page visitors are the number of people who visited a specific page on your site.
+Each page Sally or John visits counts as one unique page visitor using the visitor example above.
+If either of them visited the same page twice, it’d still only count as a single page visitor, but it’d result in multiple views.

 What are views?